Integrate your Quality Gate result with your CI/CD

 How it works:

-• The pipeline script uses the catchError capability in Jenkins to ensure that if a pipeline stage fails, it doesn’t stop the subsequent stages from executing.
+capability in Jenkins to ensure that if a pipeline stage fails, it doesn’t stop the subsequent stages from executing. - The pipeline script then marks the overall build status using a

-• While you can use other approaches to catchError, ensure you allow the Quality Gate to execute after your tests complete - this will help you prevent false negatives from blocking deployments - as your Quality Gate could pass despite test failures.
+, ensure you allow the Quality Gate to execute after your tests complete - this will help you prevent false negatives from blocking deployments - as your Quality Gate could pass despite test failures. - Note: Insert the shell script listed above within this pipeline example.
+It has been omitted in this example for brevity.

 pipeline {